Kasseri Cheese vs Stilton Cheese

 Milk Type and Treatment

-Kasseri Cheese is made with cow, goat, or sheep milk that is typically raw or pasteurized.
-Stilton Cheese is made with cow milk.
+Kasseri Cheese is made with goat and sheep milk that is typically raw or pasteurized.
+Stilton Cheese is made with cow milk that is typically pasteurized.

 Composition and Texture